willcola/200ping-Poe2-Guild-Filter/README.md

 If you're using your own filter rename your current filter to "NeverSinks Litefilter.filter"

-(Optional) If you don't currently use a filter download NeverSinks's filter: https://github.com/NeverSinkDev/NeverSink-PoE2litefilter/releases/tag/0.2.1 Click on the source code file and save it.
+(Optional) If you don't currently use a filter download [NeverSinks's filter](https://github.com/NeverSinkDev/NeverSink-PoE2litefilter/releases/tag/0.2.1).
+Click on the source code file and save it.
 Open the file and drag and drop the "NeverSinks Litefilter.filter" into POE2's filter folder.

 Your filter folder should look something like this: